apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Number of Commit Processor worker threads.
 If configured with 0 worker threads, the main thread will process the request directly.
 The default value is the number of cpu cores.

+* *zookeeper.commitProcessor.maxReadBatchSize* :
+    (Java system property only: **zookeeper.commitProcessor.maxReadBatchSize**)
+    Max number of reads to process from queuedRequests before switching to processing commits.
+    If the value < 0 (default), we switch whenever we have a local write, and pending commits.
+    A high read batch size will delay commit processing, causing stale data to be served.
+    If reads are known to arrive in fixed size batches then matching that batch size with the value of this property can smooth queue performance.
+Since reads are handled in parallel, one recommendation is to set this property to match *zookeeper.commitProcessor.numWorkerThread* (default is the number of cpu cores) or lower.

+* *zookeeper.commitProcessor.maxCommitBatchSize* :
+    (Java system property only: **zookeeper.commitProcessor.maxCommitBatchSize**)
+    Max number of commits to process before processing reads.
+We will try to process as many remote/local commits as we can till we reach this count.
+A high commit batch size will delay reads while processing more commits.
+A low commit batch size will favor reads.
+    It is recommended to only set this property when an ensemble is serving a workload with a high commit rate.
+If writes are known to arrive in a set number of batches then matching that batch size with the value of this property can smooth queue performance.
+A generic approach would be to set this value to equal the ensemble size so that with the processing of each batch the current server will probabilistically handle a write related to one of its direct clients.
+    Default is "1".
+Negative and zero values are not supported.

 * *znode.container.checkIntervalMs* :
     (Java system property only)
     **New in 3.6.0:** The